bob-gray/serviceberry-logger/README.md

 ### logger.error(request)

-serviceberry-logger provides a convenient serviceberry style catch handler if you'd like to log errors as well.
+`serviceberry-logger` provides a convenient Serviceberry style catch handler if you'd like to log errors as well.

   - **request**